markmuy40/SEI-65-Project-1/README.md

 #### Building the grid and DOM elements

 Next part of the plan was to build the grid using a JavaScript function.
 Wireframing functions in JavaScript with the headers; variables, execution and event helped to add structure to the process.
-Broke it down further with sectons for player functions, zombie movement and projectiles.
+Broke it down further with sections for player functions, zombie movement and projectiles.
 I also added in DOM elements and checked they were targeting the HTML element, verified using the Google Chrome developer tool.
 ![makeGrid](./project-one-readme-images/makeGrid.png)
 ![DOM element testing](./project-one-readme-images/console%20log%20DOM%20element%20checks.png)